KaziAmitHasan/kaziamithasan.github.io/_pages/experiences.md

 <li> Teaching assistant of CISC 320: Fundamentals of Software Development</li>
 <li> Teaching assistant of CISC 351: Advanced Data Analytics</li>

+## Louis W Bray Construction Limited (MITACS Business Strategy Internship)

+Data Scientist Intern (October 2023 - Present)

+I have been awarded the MITACS Business Strategy Internship (BSI) to work with Louis W Bray Construction Limited this fall.
+I will be collaborating with the Louis W Bray team on an engaging data science project, aiming to provide them with enhanced analysis and insights into industry data.

 ## ACI Limited

 Machine Learning Engineer (February, 2021 - July, 2022)